sergio-strazzacappa/codingame-puzzles/puzzles/01_easy/community/create_turn_here_signs/README.md

 ## Goal

 Secretary of Transportation Pete has asked you to program electronic signs to communicate to drivers that they need to turn left or turn right.

 Pete wants lots of options for the signs, so the input is:

--   **direction** -- which is either **left** or **right**
+-   **direction**: which is either **left** or **right**
 -   **howManyArrows**
 -   **heightOfArrows**
 -   **strokeThicknessOfArrows**
 -   **spacingBetweenArrows**
--   **additionalIndentOfEachLine** -- this will determine if the shape of the arrows is subtle or more pointy
+-   **additionalIndentOfEachLine**: this will determine if the shape of the arrows is subtle or more pointy

 However, Pete is also a minimalist, so all that input will be in a single